 - Shadow Mewtwo with Psycho Cut and Flamethrower

 How many players does it take to beat Genesect in Pokémon Go?

 Genesect wasn't a particularly challenging Raid before Mega Evolution.
-Now, that there are three Fire type Mega Pokémon available, you should be able to easily take out Genesect with just a couple high level Trainers, even when taking into account the slightly more threatening Electric type moves this version has.
+Now, that there are three Fire type Mega Pokémon available, you should be able to easily take out Genesect with just a couple high level Trainers.
 If you don't have the Mega Energy to spare, lack the best counters, or are a lower level, you might want to aim for four players, but even then, this should be a relatively easy raid.

 Weather Conditions that could impact this Raid include:

-- Rainy Weather will boost Genesect's Bug and Electric type moves
+- Rainy Weather will boost Genesect's Bug type moves

-- Snow will boost its Steel type moves
+- Snow will boost its Steel and Ice type moves

 - Sunny/Clear weather will boost your Fire type counters

 Do you have any questions for countering Genesect?
 Got any tips for fellow Trainers?
-Drop us a comment below and be sure to check out our Complete Pokédex, as well as our many Pokémon Go Guides so you too can become a Pokémon Master!
+Drop us a comment below and be sure to check out our other Pokémon Go Guides so you too can become a Pokémon Master!